Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/api-node/configure-api-node.md

     * **GET** – Returns the content of an existing target resource.

 1. Paste your **API call URL** in the text field and click **Test**.
-To use entity node values as parameters, use the following syntax for accessing the Context object: _https://myDomain.com/{{context.entities.topic}} for the context.entities.topic_.
+To use entity node values as parameters, use the following syntax for accessing the Context object: https://myDomain.com/{{context.entities.topic}} for the context.entities.topic.

     You must use the double brackets {{ context.object }}.